MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

    :::image type="content" source="media/copy-data-activity/configure-destination-connection-in-pipeline.png" alt-text="Screenshot showing where to select destination type." lightbox="media/copy-data-activity/configure-destination-connection-in-pipeline.png":::

 2. Choose to use **Lakehouse** in **Workspace data store type**.
-Select **+ New**, and it will navigate you to the Lakehouse creation page.
+Select **+ New**, and it navigates you to the Lakehouse creation page.
 Specify your Lakehouse name and then select **Create**.

    :::image type="content" source="media/copy-data-activity/create-lakehouse.png" alt-text="Screenshot showing Lakehouse creation." lightbox="media/copy-data-activity/create-lakehouse.png":::

-3. Once your connection is created successfully, it will take you back to the data pipeline page.
+3. Once your connection is created successfully, it takes you back to the data pipeline page.
 Then select **Refresh** to fetch the connection that you created from the drop-down list.
 You could also choose an existing Lakehouse connection from the drop-down directly if you already created it before.

    :::image type="content" source="media/copy-data-activity/destination-connection-in-pipeline.png" alt-text="Screenshot showing selecting connection." lightbox="media/copy-data-activity/destination-connection-in-pipeline.png":::